CA’s Centennial Book

 Former faculty member and author Lucille Stott spoke with more than 300 alums to inform this cultural retrospective.
 We are grateful to her and to the many individuals who contributed to this publication we have long looked forward to sharing.
 We hope it will spark many discussions and connections within the CA community.

-If you are interested in sending a note of thanks to Lucille, you can contact her at firstname.lastname@example.org.
+If you are interested in sending a note of thanks to Lucille directly, you may contact her at firstname.lastname@example.org.